Thinkmill/monorepo/GETTING_STARTED.md

 #### Adding `@monorepo-starter/button`

-This package is going to be our bedrock simplest package.
+This package is going to be our bedrock simplest package. - reword

 ```shell
 mkdir packages